Read, Rehome, Recycle: sell old books online for easy money

 Sell It Back have the highest minimum order threshold of all the apps we came across.
 Their £10 minimum order total is pretty high considering you might only get a few pence for each book.

-There is a way to get around the £10 threshold, which is to submit 10 or more books.
+There is a way to get around the £10 threshold, though.
 If you have 10 or more books accepted by Sell It Back, that’s enough to complete your order, even if your total payment doesn’t reach £10.

 Like We Buy Books, Sell It Back are relatively strict with their acceptance criteria.
 However, if any of your books get rejected, you won’t be able to have them returned to you.
 They’ll simply recycle books they’ve rejected and distribute the money among their charity partners, instead of sending the cash to you.